-SSID The SSID is the network name shared among all points in a wireless network.
-The SSID must be identical for all points in the wireless network.
-It is case-sensitive and must not exceed 32 characters (use any of the characters on the keyboard).
-Make sure this setting is the same for all points in your wireless network.
-For added security, you should change the default SSID (linksys) to a unique name.
+SSID The SSID is the network name shared among all devices in a wireless network.
+The SSID must be identical for all devices in the wireless network.
+It is case-sensitive and must not exceed 32 alphanumeric characters, which may be any keyboard character.
+Make sure this setting is the same for all devices in your wireless network.
+For added security, Linksys recommends that you change the default SSID (linksys) to a unique name of your choice.